utat-uav/Software/README.md

 1. Download & install git scm: https://git-scm.com/downloads
 2. Download & install Qt 5.6 MSVC 64 bit: https://www.qt.io/download/
+	* Do a custom install.
+Make sure you have the msvc2015 64-bit.
+All other builds of Qt are unnecessary.
+Also, select Qt WebView and Qt WebEngine.
 3. Download & install Visual Studio 2015 (MSVC 14.0): https://www.visualstudio.com/vs/older-downloads/
 	* Do a custom install and make sure all C++ 64 bit options are selected
 4. Download the test images from links above